 The Montgomery Plan for voluntary community service was named for its creator, Gaylord C. Montgomery, who was a member of the Burroughs faculty for 37 years.
 Mr. Montgomery was a math teacher, soccer coach, summer school director and author of 24 math and science books.
 He promoted the concept that students should take an active role in community affairs.
 He thought the involvement and interaction of students outside their own environment would help them better understand and empathize with those who did not have the remarkable advantages of a Burroughs student.
 He also believed that to reach full personal benefit, the participation should be voluntary.

-The nearly four-decade old program remains true to Mr. Montgomery’s vision and is an integral part of the Burroughs experience.
+The four-decade old program remains true to Mr. Montgomery’s vision and is an integral part of the Burroughs experience.